 The merchants made the money!
 It was very common for people to become wealthy by providing the miners with food, loans, supplies, and services.
 Many people who became wealthy ran the boarding houses, the banks, the livery stables, and supply stores.

 There was an entrepreneurial gentleman, who found out about the gold at Sutter’s mill while in Northern California.
-He immediately headed South to San Francisco and bought every pickaxe and gold pan from every supply store in town.
-He then established his own supply store and spread the word about the gold rush! (by the way, a private lender gave him the cash for his inventory).
-When buyers of pickaxes and gold pans came to his store, his inventory was priced considerably higher than his original cost as he had a virtual monopoly for pickaxes and gold pans.
+He immediately headed South to San Francisco and bought every pickaxe and gold pan from all the supply stores in town.
+He then established his own supply store and spread the word about the gold rush! (by the way, a private lender gave him the cash for his inventory.)
+When buyers of pickaxes and gold pans came to his store, his inventory was priced considerably higher than his original cost as he had a virtual monopoly for gold mining supplies.

 Just like in 1848, the entrepreneur who thinks out of the box will be successful and profitable.